TroldmandThomas/fMRIpipe/README.md

-Assuming the subject file to be estimated is named **resultsROI_Condition001.mat**, the group file is labeled **groupID_Thomas.csv** and the various thresholds to be estimated upon are from 40 to 42, with a 2 percent increase for each iteration, the following command can be used:
+Assuming the subject file to be estimated is named **resultsROI_Condition001.mat**, the group file is labeled **groupID.csv** and the various thresholds to be estimated upon are from 40 to 42, with a 2 percent increase for each iteration, the following command can be used:

->python3.6 entry.py full -mat resultsROI_Condition001.mat -id groupID_Thomas.csv -thr 40:42:2
+>python3.6 entry.py full -mat resultsROI_Condition001.mat -id groupID.csv -thr 40:42:2

 This will run the graph theory estimation, apply statistical testing, and finally draw some graphs/plots based upon said statistical tests.
 To view the produced plots, navigate to the **graphs** directory and open up one of **.png** images and have a look.

 For running only the graph theory estimates, try out the following command:

->python3.6 entry.py estimate -mat resultsROI_Condition001.mat -id groupID_Thomas.csv -thr 60:62:2
+>python3.6 entry.py estimate -mat resultsROI_Condition001.mat -id groupID.csv -thr 60:62:2

 Only estimate files are produced from this step, which are placed under the **auto_results** directory, with the naming convention **estimate.60.csv**.
 This could be useful if one wishs to add or edit estimate CSV files, that later has to be tested once the user is ready for it.